harvard-vpal/Hx-dalite/README.md

 ## Basic usage

-1. Download and unzip the latest json.gz data file (typically named with the pattern `database-YYYYMMDDTHH:MM:SS.json[.gz]`)
+1. Download the latest json.gz data file (typically named with the pattern `database-YYYYMMDDTHH:MM:SS.json[.gz]`)

 2. Download all log files (typically named with the pattern `student.log-YYYYMMDD`)